-Table 1 shows:
+Table 1 shows

-- State level estimates with acceptable precision can be made for some states from the MEPS -HC, but there are still many estimates of poor precision.
-This can be seen from the maximum rse values for many of the groups.
-(Note: RSE ge 0.30 is considered as poor.) - Estimates for the percent of persons with each type of expenditure have good precision, while the total expenditure estimates are of uniformly poor quality. - The estimates are generally of best quality for expenditure types which affect the most people and thus have the greatest sample, such as, all types combined or office based visits, while the worst are inpatient facility and outpatient doctor estimates because the numbers of sample persons with these expenditure types are very small.
-None of the size groups of states could be published for the latter two types of expenditures. - The estimates decline in precision as the size of states decreases. - With a goal of a maximum rse's of 20%, for the majority of the cases, only estimates for the 10 largest states could be produced.
+- State-level estimates with acceptable precision can be made for some states from the MEPS-HC, but there are still many estimates of poor precision.
+This can be seen from the maximum RSE values for many of the groups.
+(Note: RSE ge 0.30 is considered as poor.) - Estimates for the percentage of persons with each type of expenditure have good precision, while the total expenditure estimates are of uniformly poor quality. - The estimates are generally of best quality for expenditure types that affect the most people and thus have the greatest sample, such as all types combined or office-based visits, while the worst are inpatient facility and outpatient doctor estimates because the numbers of sample persons with these expenditure types are very small.
+None of the size groups of states could be published for the latter two types of expenditures. - The estimates decline in precision as the size of states decreases. - With a goal of a maximum RSEs of 20 percent, for the majority of the cases only estimates for the 10 largest states could be produced.

 Most of these results with respect to the reliability of the estimates could be expected.
 Most are directly related to expected sample.
-For any type of expenditure the percent of persons with an expenditure is the best estimates because this estimate is based upon the entire sample and the distribution.
+For any type of expenditure, the percentage of persons with an expenditure is the best estimate because this estimate is based upon the entire sample and the distribution.
 The conditional mean and total expenditure estimates are based upon subsets of the sample in each state.
 Further, these estimates are based upon the distribution of expenditures which can be highly skewed.
-The extremely poor quality of the total expenditure estimates versus the conditional mean estimates, can be attributed to the fact that the between PSU variances of population totals are much higher than between PSU variances of average usage.
-Design-Based Estimates with Weights Post Stratified by State
+The extremely poor quality of the total expenditure estimates versus the conditional mean estimates can be attributed to the fact that the between PSU variances of population totals are much higher than the between PSU variances of average usage.